 * JR Narita-sen is a single-track line, and the train runs only every one hour or so.

 * There are two JR Narita-sen lines.
 Be sure to take a JR Narita-sen line bound for Matsugishi sta. (松岸駅）. or Chofu station.（銚子駅)

-Remember the train on the Narita-sen (sub)Line bound for Abiko takes you to a totally different place.
+Remember, the train on the Narita-sen (sub)Line bound for Abiko takes you to a different destination.

 * From JR Tokyo Station (Yaesu Exit), express bus services to Sawara are also available.

 Suigo Sawara Tourism Association (Japanese website)